golemhq/golem/docs/source/adding-tests.md

 <div class="admonition note">
     <p class="first admonition-title">Note</p>
-    <p>Selenium 3 needs to have the browsers web drivers configured (previously Firefox used to work out of the box but not anymore).
+    <p>Selenium 3 needs to have the browser's web drivers configured (Firefox used to work out of the box but not anymore).
     <p>To learn how to configure the drivers check the <a href="web-drivers.html">Web Drivers page</a>.</p>
 </div>